hmdliu/hmdliu-cv/index.md

 ## Background
 I'm a senior at NYU Shanghai, pursuing a CS major and a Math minor.
 I love uncovering mysteries and finding patterns behind them.
 Designing deep learning models and writing code elegantly has brought me a lot of fun.
 Currently, I'm applying for Ph.D. and thesis-track M.S. programs.

-I'm interested in the <font color="FFA500">Deep Learning</font> field in general, though my research experience was more dedicated to <font color="FFA500">Computer Vision</font>.
+I'm interested in <font color="FFA500">Deep Learning</font> field in general, though my research experience was more dedicated to <font color="FFA500">Computer Vision</font>.
 I wish to tackle the lack-of-resource scenarios in real-world applications through data-efficient learning paradigms or generic feature representations.
 I’m also open to other topics that fit in my background and have application prospects - **I want to do something practical instead of improving SOTAs blindly**.
 My recent research is about generalized few-shot segmentation.

 <div id="webaddress">
   <a href="mailto:hammond.liu@nyu.edu" target="_blank"><i class="fa fa-envelope-open"></i> hammond.liu@nyu.edu</a> |